-Our lowest 25% have made an average of 49% learning gains in reading, while the lowest 25% in math have made an average of 54% in the last 4 years.
-In mathematics, the students have exceeded the 50% requirement for annual growth over the last 3 years.
-In reading, the same requirement was exceeded in 2016-2017 and 2017-2018, however our students did not meet the requirement in 2018-2019 earning only 45% learning gains.
+Our lowest 25% have made an average of 38% learning gains in reading, while the lowest 25% in math have made an average of 45% in the last 4 years.
+The students in this category have not exceeded the 50% requirement for annual growth over the last 3 years in neither subject area.
+The 50% target requirement was exceeded in 2015-2016 in both subject areas.
+After a large decline in 2016-2017, students in this category have continued to show increasing learning gains in mathematics, but performed inconsistent learning gains in reading.
 We determined that for those students who did not make learning gains, not enough explicit or differentiated instruction was provided for those students.
 Our teachers are placing significance on providing small-group instruction with a selected focus on the skills for which students need reteaching.
 Teachers are also required to work with students in guided reading groups to help close the achievement gap.
-All students scoring below proficiency on the state assessments for reading were placed in intensive reading classes and have been placed on progress monitoring plans.
-The progress monitoring data for these students' is reviewed every 4-5 weeks by our Rtl designee who then meets with the teachers and CPS team to determine if the students need to be considered for further intervention.
+All students scoring below proficiency on the state assessments for reading and mathematics were place in intensive classes and have been issued progress monitoring plans.
+The progress monitoring data for these students' is reviewed every 4-5 weeks by our RtI designee who then meets with the teachers and CPS team to determine if the students need to be considered for further intervention.
 This has been streamlined this year and will continue as our approach in the new charter term.